 - Extra characters in the street address

-Diagnosis code
+Diagnosis code errors

 To resolve this:

-- Click Edit at the top of the claim
+- Click Edit while viewing the claim

 - Make sure only 4 are checked